Looking for Tips to Learn about Mutual Funds?

 Confused about the difference between a Roth or Traditional IRA or 401k?
 Let Dave Ramsey explain it better!

-The only right way to roll over an old 401k
+How to roll over your 401k

 When you do this rollover, making sure you get a “direct transfer” is crucial.

 That way the money never hits your hands; it goes right from your old 401k into the new IRA.

 If the old company cuts you a check, guess what the IRS calls that?
 You guessed it!
 That’s considered a cash out; hello 35% loan!

 I personally use Fidelity for my investing, including my old 401k rollover.
 But you could also use Etrade, a local stockbroker or any of a number of other online companies.

 But don’t get frozen in trying to decide which is better.
 That’s a good way to find yourself having done nothing 10 years later.

 Avoiding analysis paralysis is also one of the most important learning to invest in mutual funds tips.